Hiawatha: Hiawatha Belt

-The Hiawatha Belt is a wampum belt that symbolizes peace between the original five nations of the Iroquois.
+The Hiawatha Belt, whose exact age is unknown, but which is estimated to date either to the early 1700s (before the Tuscarora became the sixth nation of the Haudenosaunee Confederacy in 1722), or to the second half of the 18th century, "when purple wampum became abundant," is a wampum belt that symbolizes peace between the original five nations of the Haudenosaunee.
 The belt depicts the nations in a specific order from left to right.
 The Seneca are furthest to the left, representing their position as Keepers of the Western Door.
-Next is the Cayuga, and in the center of the belt, depicted with a different symbol, is the Onondaga, also known as the Keepers of the Central Fire.
+Next is the Cayuga, and in the center of the belt, depicted with a symbol shaped like a heart or pine tree, is the Onondaga, also known as the Keepers of the Central Fire.
 Next is the Oneida.
 Finally, shown farthest to the right is the Mohawk, the Keepers of the Eastern Door.
-The white line connecting all of the symbols for each tribe together represents the unity of the Iroquois.
-It also represents the Great Law of Peace and the Iroquois Confederacy as a whole.
+The white line connecting all of the symbols for each tribe together represents the unity of the Haudenosaunee.
+It also represents the Great Law of Peace and the Haudenosaunee Confederacy as a whole.

-The wampum belt consists of black or purplish and white beads made of shells.
-Found in the Northeast of America, quahog clam shells are often used for the black and sometimes the white beads of these belts.
-Most often, the Iroquois used various types of whelk shells for the white beads.